-The following "Limited Warranty" is for customers that have purchased products in the United States.
-For Limited Warranty details outside the United States, contact the dealer in your country.
+For Limited Warranty details outside United States and Europe, contact the dealer in your country.

 STANDARD HORIZON LIMITED WARRANTY

 STANDARD HORIZON (the Marine Division of YAESU USA) warrants, to the original purchaser only, each new Marine Product ("Product") manufactured and/or supplied by STANDARD HORIZON against defects in materials and workmanship under normal use and service for a period of 3 years from the date of purchase.